bioinfologics/w2rap/README.md

 ```
 ![](images/contigs_fac.png)

-We are assembling ~95% of the genome in contigs longer than 500bp.
+We are assembling 11.78e6 bps of our 12Mb genome in contigs longer than 500bp.
 The contig-N50 is 173 Kb.
+The expected number of contigs and N50 will vary significantly between genomes, in particular more complex and repetitive genomes may be more fragmented and hence have a lower N50.

 b) Use KAT comp to generate a spectra-cn to compare PE reads to contigs